 Be sure to use fertilizers containing boron and copper, or dress seeds with these trace elements.
 Effective use of boron copper oreusacommendations.

 Rapeseed is characterized by an increased requirement for soil safety due to trace elements (boron, zinc, molybdenum, manganese).
 In case of low security, at least two of the most deficient trace elements are introduced into the fertilizer according to the cartogram.
 Molybdenum is not introduced on produced soils.
 Instead of trace element salts, liquid complexes can be used.

 Non-root feeding with boron during the budding period is mandatory.
 Use boric acid - 200-250 grams/hectare and others.
 Non-root post-fertilization of spring oilseed rape with trace elements (before flowering) can be combined with nitrogen or pesticide treatments.
 The working fluid consumption is 250-300 liters/hectare of water.

-Urea solutions and liquid complex fertilizers are used together with plant protection products if the processing time coincides.
+Urea solutions and liquid complex fertilizers are used e.gusammen used with crop protection products if the processing time is the same.